Who will be managing your site?

-If you are intending to work with a web designer or developer use your list of pages as a conversation starter and don’t see it as fixed in stone.
+If you are intending to work with a web designer or developer use your list of pages as a conversation starter: don’t see it as fixed in stone.
 Let the designer help you to finalise your list and advise you on placing pages or sections of the site in a particular order.
-You’re paying them for their insights and experience so let them suggest things and advise you.
+You’re paying them for their insights and experience: let them suggest things and advise you.

 If you’re going to create the site yourself take this stage more seriously – ask others in your organisation about the order, ask clients to comment as well.
-The Web Style Guide has fantastic exercises you can do for this stage to help you plan.
+The Web Style Guide has fantastic exercises you can do for this stage to help you organise your site structure.

 Once you (and your designer if you have one) are ready you need to create a final list of pages and this becomes your guide as you track down and write content for your site.